Martyphoto by Rodney Ludwig with FotoSketcher

 // You implement mscript_GetExports to specify which functions you will be exporting

-// Your function names have to be globally unique, and can't have dots, so use underscores and make it unique
+// Your function names have to be globally unique, and can't have dots, so use underscores and make it unique...and lowercase!

 wchar_t* __cdecl mscript_GetExports()